the-other-mariana/the-other-mariana.github.io/_posts/2023-08-21-coding-letters-on-a-path.md

 \theta_j = \theta_{j - 1} + \Delta_a
 $$

 and $i$ refers to the current circle (from a total of 4), $Cx$ and $Cy$ refer to the corresponding x and y values of the coordinate points that make up the 4 known circles' centers, and $j$ would represent the current iteration in the while loop.
+It's important to note **that the angle doesn't change for x and y even though the radius does when it's an ellipse**.
 Then, the computation of $\Delta_a$ is defined as:

 $$
 \Delta_a = |tan^{-1}\left(\frac{y}{width_i}\right)| + |tan^{-1}\left(\frac{w}{width_i}\right)|